This post is about shorter fasting periods – up to 24 hours.

-There are several regimens of fasting that use a shorter period of fasting but done every day.
+There are several regimens of fasting that use a shorter period of fasting but are done every day.
 A 12-hour fasting period done every day used to be ‘normal’.
-That is, you would eat 3 meals a day from, say 7 am to 7 pm and refrain from eating anything from 7 pm to 7 am.
+That is, you would eat 3 meals a day from, say 7 am to 7 pm, and refrain from eating anything from 7 pm to 7 am.

 At that point, you would ‘break your fast’ with a small breakfast.
 This was pretty standard in the 1950s and 1960s.
 There wasn’t much obesity back then.
 However, there were two major changes that happened since then.
-First was the change to a higher carbohydrate, lower fat diet.
+First was the change to a higher carbohydrate, lower-fat diet.
 This tended to increase insulin and hunger.
 Second was the increase in meal frequency, as we detail in a previous post, which tended to reduce fasting periods.